Peter Moylan: Atlanta Braves

 Moylan exceeded rehabilitation expectations and was declared fit to pitch during the Braves' 2009 Spring Training camp in Orlando, Florida.
 Moylan worked with former Braves closer Gene Garber to work on his side-arm/submarine delivery.
 He used the spring work to continue to gain arm strength, and began the season on the Braves active roster.
 After a few shaky appearances in April, Moylan began to find more consistency during May, settling into his role as the team's primary 7th inning specialist.
 Between the 80 appearances he made in 2007 and the 87 appearances in 2009, he became the first Braves pitcher to have two seasons with 80 or more games pitched.
-In addition he did not allow a home run in 2009, setting a Major League Baseball record for the most consecutive appearances to start a season without giving up a home run, eclipsing the record of 73 set by Brian Shouse with the Milwaukee Brewers in 2007.
+In addition, he did not allow a home run in 2009, setting a Major League Baseball record for the most consecutive appearances to start a season without giving up a home run, eclipsing the record of 73 set by Brian Shouse with the Milwaukee Brewers in 2007.

 Moylan appeared in 85 games for the Braves in 2010, finishing with a 6–2 record and a 2.97 ERA.
 In 2011, Moylan appeared in seven games before being placed on the disabled list in mid-April.
 He underwent successful back surgery on 17 May 2011, and was expected to miss at least two months.
 Moylan returned to the Braves on 3 September 2011, but after six appearances, he was diagnosed with torn rotator cuff and labrum in his pitching shoulder.
+On 13 December, Moylan was non-tendered by Atlanta and became a free agent.

-Although he was initially expected to miss most or possibly all of 2012, it was later estimated that he would need six-month recovery period, allowing him to be ready for spring training in 2012.
+Although he was initially expected to miss most or possibly all of 2012, it was later estimated that he would need a six-month recovery period, allowing him to be ready for spring training in 2012.

-While with the Braves, Moylan gained a reputation as a fan favorite through his embrace of Twitter and his sense of humor, even posting a link to a photo of himself in a dress stating he was wearing it to the ESPYs.
+While with the Braves, Moylan gained a reputation as a fan favourite through his embrace of Twitter and his sense of humor, even posting a link to a photo of himself in a dress stating he was wearing it to the ESPYs.

-On 17 January 2012, the Braves re-signed Moylan to a minor-league deal worth approximately $1 million.
+On 17 January 2012, the Braves re-signed Moylan to a minor league contract worth approximately $1 million.
 He only appeared in eight games with the Braves in 2012.